The $\mathbf{P}$-Completeness of Inverted Index Traversal: On the Complexity of Evaluating Boolean Query DAGs: A Computational Retrieval Architecture

 \section{A Computational Retrieval Architecture}

-The theoretical results (Capturing $\mathbf{P}$) and algorithmic advances (\texttt{ComputePN}) presented in this paper unlock a new architectural pattern for information systems: \textbf{Computational Retrieval}.
+The theoretical results ($\mathbf{P}$-Complete Evaluation) and algorithmic advances (\texttt{ComputePN}) presented in this paper unlock a new architectural pattern for information systems: \textbf{Computational Retrieval}.
+While traditional relational databases excel at structured logic and standard search engines excel at unstructured semantic ranking, modern AI applications require the seamless integration of both.

-In this architecture, the retrieval engine ceases to be a simple document filter; it functions as a logic co-processor.
+In this proposed architecture, the retrieval engine ceases to be a simple document filter; it functions as a logic co-processor that unifies precise Boolean execution with soft semantic ranking.
 The Large Language Model (LLM) serves as an \textbf{Intelligent Gateway}, leveraging its internal world knowledge and immediate user context to bridge the gap between vague natural language and precise retrieval constraints.

-Unlike standard workflows where the LLM reacts to broad search results (``Fetch-then-Filter''), here the LLM proactively resolves ambiguities—mapping synonyms, inferring date ranges, and identifying entities—and \textit{compiles} that understanding into a precise Query DAG.
-The \texttt{ComputePN} engine then acts as the low-level \textit{Executor}, enforcing these constraints directly over the index structure without data movement.
+Unlike standard workflows where the LLM reacts to broad search results (``Fetch-then-Filter''), here the LLM proactively resolves ambiguities---mapping synonyms, inferring date ranges, and identifying entities---and \textit{compiles} that understanding into a precise Query DAG.
+The \texttt{ComputePN} engine then acts as the low-level \textit{Executor}, enforcing these constraints directly over the index structure without data movement, before passing the logically valid candidates to a downstream semantic ranker.